 The value of making is appreciated across society.
 Pedagogically it has long been valued as a vital part of education.
 The emergence of new digital technologies together with online retailing now present unlimited opportunities for designers to establish their own design based enterprises.
 The id.shop now in its fifteenth edition, is combining the small batch production focus with an experience in students' managing their own designer maker enterprise.

-Pandolfo, B. & Verghese, G. 2013, 'Successful Design Briefs are not all Black and White', Crafting the Future, Crafting the future: 10th European Academy of Design Conference, The University of Gothenburg, Gothenburg, Sweden, pp. 1-10.
+Pandolfo, B & Verghese, G 2013, 'Successful Design Briefs are not all Black and White', Proceedings for Crafting the Future, European Academy of Design Conference, The University of Gothenburg, Gothenburg, Sweden, pp. 1-10.